 Remember: Hypo is ‘underactive’, Hyper is ‘overactive’.
 Sometimes there are very few symptoms.

-Quick primer on Thyroid Cancer
+A quick primer on Thyroid Cancer

 There are a number of different types of Thyroid Cancer